lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 note(s):
 * KR Tracking not implemented yet; for now, the HLA will have to do.

-TODO(s):
+## A. 1.
+Dual and multiclasses.

+The changes to spellcasting imply that some care is needed to handle dual and multi rangers.
+Specifically:

+* A row must be added to the cleric ability table (`clabpr01.2da`) to trim the Cleric + Ranger spellbook on cleric level ups.
+The trimming must take into account the gained ranger spells.

+note(s):
+* for this to take full effect (namely for Cleric + Rangers to get their level 4 spells), the gameplay option to limit Cleric + Rangers to level 3 spells *must* be disabled.

-* the implementation of casting level bonus is complicated for dual classes.
-This case is not handled yet, but it is in principle doable: an ability must be added to cleric class and kits to remove effects (case Ranger -> Cleric) and protection from spells (case Cleric -> Ranger).
+* Abilities must be added to the cleric ability table (`clabpr01.2da`) to (1) remove ranger casting level bonus (this handles the case Ranger -> Cleric) and (2) add protection from spells (this handles the case Cleric -> Ranger)

 # B. Kits.